SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 On the *General* page, the following settings are available:

 - **Background theme**: In the drop-down box, you can select the background theme for DataMiner Cube.
 From DataMiner 9.0 onwards, two themes are available: *Skyline Mixed* and *Skyline Black*.
+From DataMiner 10.2.9/10.3.0 onwards, the *Skyline Light* theme is also available.

     > [!NOTE]
     > When you have modified this setting, reconnect your DataMiner Cube session to make sure the change is applied throughout the UI.